The role of an Accredited Exercise and Sports Science Practitioner

 Accredited Exercise and Sport Science practitioners are highly experienced practitioners with advanced knowledge, skills and expertise in exercise and sports science.
 The knowledge and skill is applied across subfields including mental skills, performance analysis, sports physiology, sports biomechanics and sports nutrition.
 The AESSP evaluates research, and advice on the technical and practical aspects of training; injury prevention; technique; nutritional supplements; performance and recovery practices.

-- Have undertaken at least 360 hours of professional practice in the categories defined by SESNZ.
+- At least 360 hours of professional practice in the categories defined by SESNZ.
 The professional practice hours can be accumulated in one or two specialist areas.
 Professional practice need to be signed off by a supervisor.

-- 140 hours of professional practice with health individuals outlined in the registration for exercise and sport science
+- 140 hours of professional practice with healthy individuals outlined in the registration for exercise and sport science

 To ensure currency of knowledge and experience, AESSP’s are required to participate in ongoing professional development, and stay abreast of recent research.
 Yearly professional development requirements to maintain accreditation as an Accredited Exercise and Sport Scientist include:

-- A minimum of 20 approved Continued Practice Development (CPD) points per membership year (1 January – 31 December)
+- A minimum of 20 approved CPD points per membership year (1 January – 31 December)

 Over the next 12 months the Exercise and Sport Science Accreditation pathway is under review.